18. Monitoring visits

 - any enforcement action that should be monitored (for example, restriction of accommodation)

 Where the monitoring visit is conducted following an inadequate judgement; or to monitor compliance notices; or to determine whether requirements have been completed; it should:

 - determine the impact of any completed requirements on the welfare and outcomes for children, young people and other service users

 - identify whether any additional concerns exist

-- determine the capacity of the registered manager to sustain the changes required
+- determine the capacity of the registered manager or individual registered provider to sustain the changes required

 - consider any further action that may need to be taken

 - review the evidence in order to determine whether a new inspection judgement can be made